walinejs/waline/docs/src/en/reference/server/env.md

 Recaptcha Key and Secret can be requested at <https://www.google.com/recaptcha>.

-When setting security domains, you need to add the site addresss and the Waline server address at the same time.
+When setting security domains, you need to add the site address and the Waline server address at the same time.

 :::